 Table 2 above shows the items in relation to status of students (mixed and single-sex schools), identified by logistic regression method using SPSS version 23.
 Out of thirty items in mathematics multiple choice test items questions, DIF was present in 11 items.
 These items are item 1, 3, 4, 9, 10, 15, 16, 21, 22, 24 and item 27

-DISCUSSION of findings
+4. DISCUSSION

 The findings of the study shows the items in relation to gender (Male and female), identified by logistic regression have DIF.
 Out of 30 items in BECE 2024 mathematics questions in Zamfara State, DIF was present in 17 items representing 57% of the test items.
 These items are item 3, 4, 5, 6, 9, 10, 11, 15, 16, 18, 19, 22, 25, 26, 27, 28, and item 30.
 From the findings also, it is observed that these items that showed DIF are due to the structure, language of the questions and stem.
 These could be the characteristics that affected the examinees response in getting the item correctly.
 The finding, however agrees with the findings of Ememobong et al., (2020) on differential item functioning of 2018 Basic Education Certificate Examination (BECE) in mathematics male and female candidates.
 It is also in line with the study of Obiebi-Uyoyou, (2023), who reported that WAEC/SSCE 2021 mathematics multiple choice test items function differentially for male and female examinees, and that of Evans, (2022), which shows that 14 (representing 28%) items out of 50 items were gender bias and have group difficulty difference of +0.5.
 (IRT Analysis).